A single copy of this article may be reprinted for personal, noncommercial use only.

 As your child tries various sports, stay involved.
 Consider:

-- Coaching quality.
-Look for an emphasis on safety and participation.
+- Safety.
+Look for an emphasis on safety.
 Does the coach require that players follow the rules and use proper safety equipment?
 Do players take time to warm up and cool down before and after each practice or event?
 In hot weather, does the coach pay attention to hydration, humidity and temperature?
 Are children taught proper movement and body positioning?
-Does everyone have a chance to play?
+Is the coach attentive to the prevention and recognition of concussions?

 - Coaching style.
-Also consider a coach's attitude toward the game.
-If a coach consistently yells at the children or lets only the most skilled players into the game, your child may become discouraged.
+Consider a coach's attitude toward the game.
+How much does each child play and how is playing time determined?
+If a coach consistently yells at the children or lets only the most skilled players into the game, your child might become discouraged.
 Beware of a win-at-all-costs attitude.

 - Council on Sports Medicine and Fitness.
 Policy statement: Strength training by children and adolescents.
 Pediatrics.
 2008;121:835.